 ODI Cult X Vans BMX Waffle Grips

 Since ODI are probably the biggest BMX grip manufacturers when Vans thought it was time to make an awesome BMX grip they went straight to ODI.
 Here are the Vans waffle flangeless grips.
-The ones pictured are gum flavour but they produce loads of different
+The ones pictured are gum flavour but they produce loads of different colours.

 When this grip was released it was very popular extremely quickly.
 The significant brand name attached to it definitely helped but the genius way of using the design from the infamous Vans shoes as the pattern on the grips intrigued a lot of people.
 The grip uses a soft rubber compound.
 To keep the grip soft on the hands as the pattern isn’t very flexible.